GR1MR34P3R-1/AutoClickerWizard/README.md

 Documentation
 Visit the Auto-Clicker Documentation for detailed usage instructions and examples.

+## Future Updates

+As the main developer behind AutoClickWizard, I am dedicated to improving and expanding its functionality to provide you with a better user experience.
+Here are some exciting features and improvements I plan to implement in future updates:

+### Click Point Recording

+In an upcoming update, I will introduce the ability to record and save specific click points on your screen.
+This feature will make it easier to automate tasks that involve interacting with specific elements or locations.
+Here's what you can expect:

+- **Record Click Points:** Click anywhere on your screen to record the coordinates of the click.
+- **Save and Name Click Sets:** Save the recorded click points and give them meaningful names for easy reference.
+- **Edit and Delete:** Optionally, you'll be able to edit or delete recorded click points as needed.
+- **Execute Recorded Clicks:** Run the saved click point sets to automate your tasks efficiently.

+### Persistent UI

+I understand the importance of keeping the program's user interface (UI) accessible at all times.
+In an upcoming update, I plan to achieve this with the following improvements:

+- **System Tray Icon:** I will introduce a system tray (or taskbar) icon that allows you to minimize the main window while keeping the program running in the background.
+- **Access from System Tray:** By clicking the system tray icon, you can access the program's UI quickly and easily.

 ## License
 - This program is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.